Chernihiv–Ovruch railway: Pripyat-Vilcha-Ovruch

 After leaving Pripyat, the line continues through a forested area, highly contaminated at several points.
 It is rarely used by freight trains serving the nuclear plant and passes several villages, such as Buriakivka, known for its large vehicle graveyard full of abandoned radioactive machinery.
 After Tovstyi Lis the line runs along the border between the "10-km" and "30-km" zones and enters Vyshhorod Raion.
 It passes through the ghost town of Vilcha, 17 km north of Poliske, today one of the checkpoints to the Exclusion Zone.
 This section of the line is the most decrepit, with the track invaded by vegetation and the station buildings mostly in ruins.

-Leaving Vilcha, the line enters Narodychi Raion of the Zhytomyr Oblast and after Racha (or Radcha), the line reaches Ovruch Raion.
+Leaving Vilcha, the line enters Narodychi Raion of the Zhytomyr Oblast and after Radcha, the line reaches Ovruch Raion.
 It crosses several villages and ends at Ovruch station, on the line linking Mazyr to Korosten.
 The Vilcha-Ovruch section, de jure operating but de facto abandoned, has had no passenger services since 1986.
 Vilcha station was open until 2013.